Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 # 2. Test plan

 ## 2.1.
 Test levels

 The plan for this iteration is to perform manual tests to verify the current state of the web server application.

+## 2.2 What should not be tested

+In use case 3 part 2d, it is stated that an 500 internal error should be presented.
+This is very difficult to produce using the web browser and therefor the Test Lead has decided that there is no need to test it.

 # 3. Test cases